About the book

 A Catholic Christian based in Washington, DC, Ms. Duffner is currently pursuing a PhD in Theological and Religious Studies at Georgetown University.
 A former Fulbright scholar in Amman, Jordan, she is also an associate of the Bridge Initiative, where she previously worked from 2014 to 2017 as a research fellow.

 Committed to public theology, religious literacy, and combatting religious discrimination, Ms. Duffner has published dozens of articles and commentaries in both academic and lay publications.
-She serves as a frequent media commentator and consultant for non-profits, journalists, and church leaders, and has given dozens lectures and webinars across North America.
+She serves as a frequent media commentator and consultant for non-profits, journalists, and church leaders, and has given numerous lectures and webinars across North America.
 She has experience both facilitating and participating in interreligious dialogue.

 Bridging the realms of academia and public life, Ms. Duffner’s writing has received wide acclaim.
 Her first book was named among the top Catholic books of 2018 by the Association of Catholic Publishers.